andreyshuster/andreyshuster.github.io/content/blog/why-sql-is-important.md

 tags = ["sql","devops"]
 +++

+> When writing an SQL query, you start with `SELECT` and then `FROM` because it resembles human language: first, you say what you want to get (for example, a list of names), and then you specify where to get this data from (from the participants table).
+It's easier to remember and formulate this way, although all programmers agree that it would be better the other way around — `FROM ...
+SELECT`.

 When I started programming professionally, I somehow decided that knowing SQL wasn't necessary at all.
 For complex questions, there were DBAs, and for simple ones, there were ORMs.
 SQL seemed too arcane,